krzemienski/awesome-from-stars/README.md

 * [datarhei/core-client-python](https://github.com/datarhei/core-client-python): An API client library for datarhei Core in Python3.
 * [JohnEstropia/CoreStore](https://github.com/JohnEstropia/CoreStore): Unleashing the real power of Core Data with the elegance and safety of Swift
 * [nychealth/coronavirus-data](https://github.com/nychealth/coronavirus-data): This repository contains data on Coronavirus Disease 2019 (COVID-19) in New York City (NYC), from the NYC Department of Health and Mental Hygiene.
-* [pop-os/cosmic](https://github.com/pop-os/cosmic): Computer Operating System Main Interface Components
+* [pop-os/cosmic](https://github.com/pop-os/cosmic): GNOME Shell extension.
+See cosmic-epoch for COSMIC Epoch
 * [Koranir/cosmic-dirstat](https://github.com/Koranir/cosmic-dirstat): WIP - KDirStat-esque disk usage analyzer using the libcosmic toolkit
 * [evgenyneu/Cosmos](https://github.com/evgenyneu/Cosmos): A star rating control for iOS/tvOS written in Swift
 * [azukaar/Cosmos-Server](https://github.com/azukaar/Cosmos-Server): ☁️ The Most Secure and Easy Selfhosted Home Server.
 Take control of your data and privacy without sacrificing security and stability  (Authentication, anti-DDOS, anti-bot)